 On the Installed Apps tab, find Microsoft Onsite Active Directory (v2) and click on Manage.

 This will take you to the app Overview tab.
-From here, you will need to click on Download Local AD Synchronization Executable to download the executable zip file.
+From here, you will need to click on Enable User Login and Enable User Sync to enable the integration app.
+Once these have been enabled click Save.

 Creating a Scheduled Sync Task